“What is Guru Purnima?”asked a Yoga student of her teacher?

 “Dr. Ananda says that if someone calls themselves a guru, watch out as real ones don’t call themselves that.
 Swami Tadatmananda tells us that a guru is not a preacher (as in religion), who tells you what to believe and ask no questions.
 He is a spiritual teacher imparting spiritual knowledge to help you understand your true nature.
 I would say that a true Guru always welcomes questions and challenges from any sincere seeker for he is merely a guide to help you make your own choices.
 As well as Swamiji, all the above mentioned would say,“don’t believe any thing I say ..try it, test it for yourself, through reason, logic and experience”.”

 As it is relevant to this conversation I thought I would share with you a PERSONAL PERSPECTIVE.

 When I moved to Cumbria I was obliged to fill the space of a yoga teacher, but I needed to study too, to continually grow in order to give my best to those depending on me.
 I now needed a teacher, not any teacher.. but someone way above my level – A GURU

-Oh yes books can be the Guru but I felt the need for a two-way communication a living Guru.
-The place where I lived with a yoghurt desert where do I find one?
+Oh yes books can be the Guru but I felt the need for a two-way communication with a living Guru.
+The place where I lived was effectively a Yoga desert, so where would I find one?